Arts

 One semester of any visual art elective.

-This visual art class will introduce students to industrial design by developing concepts and specifications through drawing, making prototypes, analysis of data found through trial and error.
-Students will use a variety of materials to create prototypes of their designs.
-Students will learn traditional skills such as working with metal, woodworking, and project layout.
+This visual art class will introduce students to industrial design by developing concepts and specifications through drawing, making prototypes, and analysis of data found through trial and error.
+Students will use a variety of materials to create prototypes of their designs and learn traditional skills such as working with metal, woodworking, and project layout.
 In addition, students will gain experience and skills for working with CAD software and CNC hardware.
 Student projects will require creative problem solving, critical thinking, and experimentation through design.

 Art | Painting